The Best 4 Day Vancouver Itinerary by a Local

 This 55-acre botanical oasis is about 30 minutes outside Downtown Vancouver, but you'll feel like you're a million miles away from the city.
 The Garden is home to over 7,500 plant species, tranquil lakes, and unique architecture.

 There's even an Elizabethan hedge maze to explore and garden-side cafes to relax at and enjoy the view.
-Utilize the Garden's Bloom Calendar to see what will be in bloom during your visit.
 You can see the Garden yourself or take a guided tour.
+No matter how you explore, after a visit, you will understand why VanDusen Botanical Garden is one of the can't-miss things to see in Vancouver!

-Visit the VanDusen Botanical Garden with a tour
+☂️ Visit VanDusen Botanical Garden with an experience

 Bloedel Conservatory and Queen Elizabeth Park